Wash & Go Routine for Medium-Porosity, Low-Volume, Fine-Textured 4A-4C Coils (WGR213-216)

 — Band: Section hair into medium-sized, workable sections as appropriated for the length and density of your hair.
 Create more sections for thicker or shorter hair.
 Using hair ties wrap twice around the base of your section.
 Move your fingers down about an inch and wrap the band around the hair at that section.
 Continue wrapping the hair tie around the length of the section as you work your way down from the root to the ends of the section.
 Several hair ties may be required depending on the length of your hair.
 To cut down drying time blot any extra product from your sections.
 Repeat until all your sections have been banded.
 Allow hair to air dry thoroughly before removing the ponytail holders.
 Note: The closer you wrap the hair tie along the length of the hair the more your hair will stretch and the less of your initial curl pattern will remain at the end of the banding process.

-STEP 5: MAINTAIN HAIR and EXTEND STYLE
+STEP 5: MAINTAIN and EXTEND

 5a: Nightly maintenance: